MicrosoftDocs/cpp-docs.it-it/docs/standard-library/iomanip-functions.md

 ### <a name="parameters"></a>Parametri

+*CH*<br/>
-*CH* il carattere che verrà usato per riempire gli spazi in una visualizzazione giustificata a destra.
+Carattere che verrà usato per riempire gli spazi in una visualizzazione giustificata a destra.

 ### <a name="return-value"></a>Valore restituito